Spacerocket Launches Introducing Infrastructure as Code

 Getting Started with Cloud9 IDE

-Cloud9 is a browser based code editor that is hosted on an EC2 instance.
+Cloud9 is a browser-based code editor that is hosted on an EC2 instance.
 AWS Cloud9 can serve as a 'bastion host' by providing a fortified gateway to AWS services.
 It provides a fortified gateway to AWS services through the use of AWS best practices such as credential rotation and session keys, as well as the ability to limit access by IP addresses.
-AWS Cloud9 also simplifies IaC (infrastructure as code) management by providing pre-authentication to AWS services, which allows for easy modification and deployment using tools like Terraform, Packer, and Ansible.
+AWS Cloud9 also simplifies IaC management by providing pre-authentication to AWS services, which allows for easy modification and deployment using tools like Terraform, Packer, and Ansible.

 1. Search for Cloud9 in the AWS search bar, then create a new environment by clicking the "Create environment" button.